 When it comes to good skin care, some products and services are worthwhile investments and others simply aren’t worth the hype.
-Daisy and I have spent more than our fair share of money in the skin care aisles at Ulta, searching for a miracle in a bottle and willing to shell out serious money on “research”.
-(We've earned our Ultamate Platinum Card a few times over!)
+Daisy and I have spent more than our fair share of money in the skin care aisles at ULTA.
+We're always searching for a miracle in a bottle and are willing to shell out serious money on “research”.

 We've learned some hard lessons regarding what works and what doesn't, and today we're sharing the scoop about where we're investing our skin care dollars.

 FTC Disclosure: This post contains affiliate links, which means we’ll receive a small referral fee from purchases at no cost to you.
 You can read our affiliate policy here.

 We took 2 important factors into consideration when determining the value of a product or service:

 1. Cost Per Use: Here is a simple guide for determining cost per use values.
 A product may cost a lot of money up front, but when you factor in how frequently it's used, you may discover it's a huge bargain in the long term!

 2. Effectiveness: We rank a product or service higher in value when it has the ability to make a true difference in the long-term health and appearance of our skin.

 And now, here are our top skin care essentials that are worth every penny:

 This device is one of our favorite skin care discoveries in recent years.
 It's a sonic facial cleansing brush that loosens and removes dirt and oil, and it works 6x better than washing with your hands alone.

 I use it twice a day and Daisy uses it once each week.
 We share the device and simply swap out the brush heads.